MYElmasry/Student-Management-System/README.md

 # Student-Management-System
 Student Management System written in C programming language.
 Spring2019, Problem Solving lab Project .
-## The code should have the following functions:
+## The code have the following functions:
 1. Function searchStudentById( )

   Take student id then return a pointer to the desired student, or NULL if not found (using linear search).